Here massacre

 The Here massacre is the name for a war crime committed by the Croatian Defence Council (HVO) against Bosniak civilians in the village of Here on 24 January 1994, during operation Tvigi 94, of the Croat-Bosniak War.

 Crime

 During Croat operation Tvigi 94, Croatian Defence Council pushed ARBiH from its position until they got the village of Here, in which members of the Croatian Defence Council killed 36 Bosniak civilians.
-In an extensive operation, everything found in the village was killed and residential and commercial buildings were destroyed.